cloudopsy/terraform-module-template/README.md

-"We've got a ton of Open Source [*terraform modules*][terraform_modules] that are so well-maintained, they practically take care of themselves!
-Come check 'em out, if you dare."
+We have a vast selection of high-quality, Open Source [*Terraform modules*][terraform_modules] available for use.
+These modules have been carefully maintained and are sure to meet your needs.
+Please feel free to browse through our offerings and take advantage of the resources we have made available.